-In response to 3°C GWL, forest productivity is projected to increase in NEU and altitudes, show mix trends in WCE and decreases in SEU (Reyer et al., 2014) (medium confidence).
-This trend is driven by increases in productivity of pine and spruce and decreases of beech and oak and excludes disturbances and management options (Reyer et al., 2014).
-Water stress exacerbates the incidence from and effects of fire and other natural disturbances (13.3.1), resulting in forest productivity declines or cancelling out productivity gains from CO2 (Seidl et al., 2014; Reyer et al., 2017) (high confidence).
-In response to 1.7 °C GLW, managed forest and unmanaged woodland areas are projected to decrease only minimally, while at >2.5°C GLW declines increasing for managed forest and unmanaged woodland area increases (Harrison et al., 2019).
-Reducing warming from 4°C GLW to below 1.7 °C GLW would reduce the Europe wide impacts on managed forest by 34% (Harrison et al., 2019).
+In response to 3°C GWL, forest productivity is projected to increase in NEU and altitudes, show mixed trends in WCE and decrease in SEU (medium confidence) (Reyer et al., 2014).
+This trend is driven by increases in productivity of pine and spruce, and decreases of beech and oak, and excludes disturbances and management options (Reyer et al., 2014).
+Water stress exacerbates the incidence from and effects of fire and other natural disturbances (Section 13.3.1), resulting in forest productivity declines or cancelling out productivity gains from CO2 (high confidence) (Seidl et al., 2014; Reyer et al., 2017).
+In response to 1.7°C GLW, managed forest and unmanaged woodland areas are projected to decrease only minimally, while at GWL >2.5°C losses are increasing for managed forest and unmanaged woodland (Harrison et al., 2019).
+Reducing warming from 4°C GLW to below 1.7°C GLW would reduce the Europe-wide impacts on managed forest by 34% (Harrison et al., 2019).

-The solution space for climate change adaption for food and timber includes production related options (13.5.2.1 - 13.5.2.3) and market-based changes to consumer demand and trade (13.5.2.4).
+The solution space for climate-change adaption for food and timber includes production-related options (Sections 13.5.2.1-13.5.2.3) and market-based changes to consumer demand and trade (Section 13.5.2.4).
 The assessment of effectiveness and feasibility of options in the food system is summarised in Figure 13.14.